-AMPYRA® (dalfampridine) Extended Release Tablets, 10 mg has been approved by the U.S. Food and Drug Administration (FDA) as a treatment to improve walking in patients with multiple sclerosis (MS).
+AMPYRA® (dalfampridine) Extended Release Tablets, 10 mg is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) to help improve walking in adults with multiple sclerosis (MS).
 This was demonstrated by an increase in walking speed.

 For more information, visit http://www.AMPYRA.com.

 Take AMPYRA exactly as prescribed by your doctor.

 Before taking AMPYRA, tell your doctor if you:

 Stop taking AMPYRA and call your doctor right away if you have a seizure while taking AMPYRA.
 You could have a seizure even if you never had a seizure before.
 Your chance of having a seizure is higher if you take too much AMPYRA or if your kidneys have a mild decrease of function, which is common after age 50.
 Your doctor may do a blood test to check how well your kidneys are working before you start AMPYRA.